JarLob/jarlob.github.io/_posts/2019-05-13-aspose-zip-path-traversal.md

 After two weeks I've got another release candidate to test.
 They still sanitized the path, but used some my suggestions, so I didn't find a way to bypass it.
 The vulnerability was finally fixed in [Aspose.ZIP for .NET v19.1](https://docs.aspose.com/display/zipnet/Aspose.ZIP+for+.NET+19.1+Release+Notes).

 Timeline:
-2018.10.04 - Issue found and reported by email security(at)aspose.com without a reply.
+2018.10.04 - Issue is found and reported by email security(at)aspose.com without a reply.
 2018.10.10 - Successfully reported in a private Aspose forum conversation.
 2018.11.21 - Aspose.ZIP for .NET v18.11 is released.
 2018.11.26 - I finally notice a new version available, provide a different payload that is not mitigated.